agtavares/arduinoSensor/README.md

 - "resources" folder contains images for project and also the c++ file source code for execution on tinkercad

-  - "images" folder contains those files:

-    * prototype_arduino_UI.jpg   - prototype for UI tho this app
-    * prototype_java.jpg         - output from java execution code
-    * prototype_tinkercad.jpg    - arduino project execution on tinkercad site
-    * class_diagram.jpg          - class diagram

 - "arduino" folder contains these files:

   * sensor.cpp              - source code for execution on tinkercad

 - TinkerCad URL Project: